charlesmbrady/MERNolithic_sql/README.md

 ## Testing

+### Results

 - Run tests and generate a test report using mochawesome.
 From the root, use command `test:create-reports` which will run all `cypress/integration/*-spec.js` files.
 Then you can open the `cypress/reports/integration/public/report.html` file to view the test report in the browser

+### Code Coverage

 - run tests using cypress.io.
-From the root, use command `yarn dev:coverage` which will run all `cypress/integration/*-spec.js` files.
+From the root, use command `yarn dev:coverage` which will open the test runner.
+Then select "run all specs" to run all the tests.
 Then you can open the `coverage/lcov-report/index.html` file to view the fullstack code coverage report in the browser

 #### Helpful Links